Guaana/guaana.github.io/api/page/faq.md

 ### Q: “Are you aware that ________ is the biggest issue in academic world right now?”

 We have many plans in the pipeline and together we can figure out how to solve them.
-We are closely listening our community and if you want to join our scientific advisory board then please [e-mail us](mailto:info@guaana.com).
+We are closely listening to our community and if you want to join our scientific advisory board then please [e-mail us](mailto:info@guaana.com).

 ### Q: “Can I contact you with more questions?”